 The amount provided for impairment of loans is determined by Management and the Board.
 The Prudential Standards issued by APRA enable the minimum provision to be based on specific percentages of the loan balance, contingent upon the length of time the repayments are in arrears, and the security held.
 This approach is adopted by the Credit Union.
-Management and the Board also make a provision for loans in arrears where the collectability of the debt is considered doubtful by estimation of expected losses in relation to loan portfolios where specific identification is impracticable.
+Management and the Board also make a provision for loans in arrears where the collectability of the debt is considered doubtful by estimation of expected losses.
 Note 3(c) details the credit risk management approach to loan impairment.